MAClavell/GM-Token-Drag-Visibility-v2/README.md

 Works best with the [LibWrapper module](https://github.com/ruipin/fvtt-lib-wrapper) module installed.

 ### Issues
-Report any issues on the "Issues" page on this github or message me in the [FoundryVTT Discord](https://discord.gg/foundryvtt) at Joms#1636.
+Report any issues on the "Issues" page on this github or message me in the [FoundryVTT Discord](https://discord.gg/foundryvtt) at ".joms".